kamalbuilds/SmartNFTs/tbaonmantleandokx/README.md

-# Create An ERC-6551 Tokenbound Account with an ERC-721 NFT on Mantle and OKX
+# Creatipng ERC-6551 Tokenbound Account with an ERC-721 NFT on Mantle and OKX

 ## What is ERC-6551 and Tokenbound Accounts (TBA)?